You read Dylan Farrow’s letter. Now what?

 7) Raise children who are well-armored against abuse.
 My upcoming book can help you get started.
 The proposal is done and we are currently looking for an agent/publisher.
 If you want more information or know a contact who would be interested, email me.

-3 thoughts on “You read Dylan Farrow’s letter.
-Now what?
+3 responses to “You read Dylan Farrow’s letter.
+Now what?”

 Sadly, even one of Dylan/Malone’s brothers doesn’t believe her.
 I don’t know the reason for that.
 Moses was several years older.
 It’s possible that he didn’t spend much time around the younger children, so maybe he didn’t see what his father was doing.
 Allen covered his tracks pretty well; he was probably on his best behavior in front of Moses.
 Moses mistakenly thinks his mother was “the mean one” in this situation.